Inside the Education Department's effort to 'obstruct' student borrower investigations

 Diane Auer Jones, a top adviser to Education Secretary Betsy DeVos, wrote to two Democratic members of Congress on June 24 that "we no longer grant such requests for nonconsensual disclosure of records from entities purporting to exercise regulatory or enforcement power," a policy the agency says stems from its interpretation of federal law.

-The Education Department posted an announcement in March 2018 in the Federal Register arguing that its oversight pre-empts state regulations when it comes to policing the student loan industry, and its responsibility to oversee the nine companies currently contracted to service federal student loans is being undermined by state enforcement.
+The Education Department posted an announcement in March 2018 in the Federal Register arguing that its oversight pre-empts state regulations when it comes to policing the student loan industry, and its responsibility to oversee the nine servicers currently contracted to handle federal student loans is being undermined by state enforcement.

 Sen. Patty Murray, D-Wash., one of the lawmakers who received the letter and a vocal critic of the department under DeVos, said the explanation from Jones gets at the heart of how she believes the department has put the interests of student loan servicers before student borrowers.
-Those borrowers have paid out billions of dollars in additional interest charges to student loan servicers, lawmakers and advocates say.
+Those borrowers have paid out billions of dollars in additional interest charges to student loan servicers, some of which continue to reap big earnings, lawmakers and advocates say.

 "After nearly a year of hiding the truth, Secretary DeVos' Department of Education finally admitted that it is interfering with law enforcement in order to protect predatory student loan servicers and debt collectors instead of making sure student loan borrowers get treated fairly," Murray said in a statement.
 "That's completely backwards and it tells you all you need to know about Secretary DeVos' priorities."